hitherejoe/BrailleBox/README.md

 And with the electronically components from this put together into a circuit, the schematics for the complete circuit isn’t too complex either:

 ![alt text](schematics.png)

+You can read more about how the box was built here: https://medium.com/exploring-android/braillebox-building-a-braille-news-reader-with-android-things-f848fe6de596